-- 1.Create a devised performance from a stimuli (stimuli has recently been 'Starz in their eyes' by Just Jack, 'Persistence of Memory' by Dali and a quote by Meg Whitman).
-This also has to be performed in the style of a theatre practitioner e.g. - Brecht or a theatre genre e.g. physical theatre 2.
-Write a performance report as a controlled assessment about your development and performance of the devised performance.
+- 1.Create a devised performance from a stimuli (stimuli has recently been 'Broken Doll' by Paloma Faith, 'Escaping Criticism' by Pere Borrell del Caso and a quote by Lena Waithe).
+This also has to be performed in the style of a theatre practitioner e.g. Brecht or a theatre genre e.g. Physical Theatre - 2.
+Write a performance report as a controlled assessment about your development of the piece and write an evaluation of the devised performance.
 This will be a minimum of 1500 words. - 3.
-Prepare a scripted performance from a published text for an external examiner (recent scripts have been 'Fences', 'The Pillowman', 'Bouncers' and 'Slow Time') - 4.
-Take a 1h 30m written exam in the Summer where you study one text, 'Refugee Boy' and answer questions as an actor, director and set designer
+Prepare a scripted performance from a published text for an external examiner (recent scripts have been 'Red Pitch', 'The Pillowman', 'Mudlarks' and - 'God's Property') 4.
+Take a 1h 30m written exam in the Summer where you study one text, 'Refugee Boy' and answer questions as an actor, director and set designer.

 Topical issues, e.g. human rights, social problems, relationships, war and exploitation.

-Live performance - Current KS4 and KS5 students have recently been to see 'Gone too far!' and 'Dear England' amongst many others in the West End.
+Live performance - Current KS4 and KS5 students have recently been to see "For Black Boys...", "This is England" and "War of the Worlds" in the West End.